Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

 We find that unlike previous results \citep{mining_gold, zeghal2022}, the gradients $\nabla_{\theta} \log p(x,z | \theta)$ do not provide additional information enabling a reduction in the number of simulations.
-Indeed, \autoref{fig:cvg_grad} shows similar convergence curves for the $\partial$NLE method (yellow) and NLE method (black).
+Indeed, Fig. \ref{fig:cvg_grad} shows similar convergence curves for the $\partial$NLE method (yellow) and the NLE method (black).
 This issue arises as we attempt to constrain the gradients of the learned marginal distribution $p_{\varphi}(x | \theta)$ by using the joint gradients $\nabla_{\theta} \log p(x,z | \theta)$ from the simulator.
 Indeed, the benefit of these joint gradients depends on their "level of noise".
 In other words, their benefit depends on how much they vary compared to the marginal gradients.
-To visually exhibit this gradient stochasticity, we consider the gradients of a $2$ dimensional posterior $\nabla_{\theta} \log p(\theta | x)$ and the joint gradients $\nabla_{\theta} \log p(\theta | x, z)$ provided by the simulator.
-By definition, the gradients should align with the distribution, as seen in the left panel of \autoref{fig:stochasticiy_grads}.
-As demonstrated in the middle panel of \autoref{fig:stochasticiy_grads}, the gradients we obtain from the simulator are directed towards $p(\theta | x, z)$, which differs from $p(\theta | x) = \int p(\theta | x, z)p(z|x)dz$.
+To visually exhibit this gradient stochasticity, we considered the gradients of a two-dimensional posterior $\nabla_{\theta} \log p(\theta | x)$ and the joint gradients $\nabla_{\theta} \log p(\theta | x, z)$ provided by the simulator.
+By definition, the gradients should align with the distribution, as seen in the left panel of Fig. \ref{fig:stochasticiy_grads}.
+As demonstrated in the middle panel of Fig. \ref{fig:stochasticiy_grads}, the gradients we obtain from the simulator are directed toward $p(\theta | x, z)$, which differs from $p(\theta | x) = \int p(\theta | x, z)p(z|x)dz$.
 The stochasticity of the gradients relies on the standard deviation of $p(z|x)$ and how much $p(\theta | x, z)$ "moves" according to $z$.
-As a result, instead of the gradients field being displayed in the left panel of \autoref{fig:stochasticiy_grads}, we end up with the gradients field depicted in the right panel.
+As a result, instead of the gradients field displayed in the left panel of Fig. \ref{fig:stochasticiy_grads}, we end up with the gradients field depicted in the right panel.